Mud mirror art

-Lipan art (sometimes spelled as “Lippan” and known in English as Mud and Mirror Work) is a traditional mural craft of Kutch, Gujarat, India.
-Lippan or mud-washing using materials locally available in the region like mixture of clay and camel dung keeps the interiors of the houses cool.
-Though the work is limited mainly to the interior walls, it can be found on the outer walls as well.
-These scintillating murals bring life, gaiety, and beauty to generally harsh life of people of Kutch.
+Mud Mirror Art is a form of home decoration art called (Lippan/Laipo) using small cut pieces of mirror and mud making various designs on the walls, paint colors are also sometimes used.
+The art is practiced mainly in Kutch and Sindh.

+History

+The art form seems to date back 700 to 800 years originally done by the Kumbhar/Kunbhar community of Sindh, who were earthen pot-makers from Sindh.
+From pots, they moved the art form to larger canvases such as interior and exterior walls of homes.

-Mud and Mirror Work is mainly done by the women of the Rabari community.
+Mud and Mirror Work is mainly done by the women of the Kumbhars, Rabari, Mutwa, and Marwada communities who do lippan.
+It is believed that lippan began with the intention of brightening homes that seemed morose and dull.
 The women are so experienced in this art form that they usually don’t draw or trace a pattern before beginning work.
 Rabari is the pastoral community of Kutch, living in the outskirts of its villages.
 They dwell in a few clusters of communal or family houses known as Bhungas which are designed and built to take care of their practical needs in the harsh climate of Kutch.
+Though the work is limited mainly to the interior walls, it can be found on the outer walls as well.
+These scintillating murals bring life, gaiety, and beauty to generally harsh life of people of Kutch.